jjvanzon/Circular-Language-Spec-Plans/done/2019-08-2-source-control-migration/2019-08-source-control-migration-notes.md

     - [x] ~~Viewing all pictures in master.~~ > Diff between two runs might say enough.
     - [x] Comparing *master's* lists of files (using KDiff and/or JJ Utilities)
     - [x] Checking out some commits and looking at the checked out file tree?
         - [x] I was insecure about the first few commits.
-History does not seem to map back easily to those first few commits. ("Version 2008-07-13 XX: Before ordering it more by how you read it" seems the 'terminator' quite frequently.)
+History might not seem to map back easily to those first few commits. ("Version 2008-07-13 XX: Before ordering it more by how you read it" seems the 'terminator' quite frequently.)
 - [x] More laborious checks?
     - [x] Checking each remaining file for completeness of history
         - [x] 1.1.
 Encircle Language Spec